 “We want to help every hospital become certified as Acute Stroke Ready or as a Primary Stroke Center,” Dr. Wheeler said.
 “We’re bringing up the quality of care in these other facilities, and I see that as the most important thing: Making cutting-edge stroke care available for every citizen of Wyoming.”

-WMC’s Primary Stroke Center is Wyoming’s only center certified by the Joint Commission.
+WMC’s Primary Stroke Center is Wyoming’s first center certified by the Joint Commission.
 Our stroke team is made up of members from nearly every department in the hospital including EMS, ER nurses and physicians, radiology, laboratory, pharmacy, ICU, neurology, therapies, case managers and more.
 The team meets monthly to analyze the latest data, collaborate on best care practices and troubleshoot areas that need improvement.

 TeleStroke is the inaugural program of TeleMed Wyoming, WMC’s state-of-the-art telehealth system connecting Wyoming hospitals, physicians and patients with the widest network of medical specialties in the state, from the convenience of their local hospital.

 “We are passionate about providing exceptional quality care to all patients and families across the state,” said Michele Chulick, President and CEO of Wyoming Medical Center.
 “We are pleased to to work with other hospitals to extend WMC’s mission of service to everyone in Wyoming.”

 When it comes to stroke, time is of the essence.
 If you or a loved one shows any of the signs of stroke, Act F.A.S.T.
 Call 911 immediately.

 - F – Face: Ask the person to smile.
 Look to see if one side droops or the face is not symmetrical.

 - A – Arms: Have the person raise both arms in front of them at shoulder height.
 Watch to see if one arm drops lower than the other.